38/grass-demo/README.md

 ### Basic Syntax

-To use the GRASS Query DSL, you can simply use the marco `grass::grass_query`.
+To use the GRASS Query DSL, you can simply use the macro `grass::grass_query`.
 For example, you can write a rust source code:

 ```rust